Refunds & Exchanges24 hour UK service

 With such a wide variety of possibilities, the most efficient and time-effective way to communicate will be to use the phone and simply speak with a representative on the other side of the line.
 However, if you only have one specific issue, or if you wish to keep written records of all your dealings with the company, then written methods of communication are available below.

-Please refer to Official Refunds & Exchanges website here. for call charges.
-You will be connected directly to a Ticketmaster Refunds customer service agent.
+Calls from mobiles and other networks may vary.
+You will be connected directly to a Ticketmaster Refunds Customer Service agent.
 Contact helpline is in no way affiliated with Ticketmaster Refunds.

 Do you live near one of these?
 Research suggests energy pulses from the towers can be damaging to human cell growth & can increase your risk of developing cancer.